 Malta Travel Guide

 The allure of a holiday in Malta is tangible and varied.
 Within Valletta, visitors can see the UNESCO World Heritage Site of Mdina, where the ruins of the ancient capital city of Malta can be explored; while on Gozo Island, the Ggantija Temples, massive megalithic structures that pre-date Stonehenge, are a must-see.
-Malta is also a fantastic beach holiday destination, featuring a varied and pleasant selection of beaches and a generally laid-back and relaxed atmosphere, peppered throughout the year with vibrant fiestas and other cultural celebrations.
+Malta is also a fantastic beach holiday destination, featuring a varied and pleasant selection of beaches and a generally laid-back and relaxed atmosphere, peppered throughout the year with vibrant festivals and other cultural celebrations.
 The best beaches in Malta are Golden Bay and Mellieha Bay in the north of Malta Island, or on Gozo, where Odysseus is said to have delayed his homecoming by lazing on the red sands of Ramla Bay.
-The Blue Lagoon, located on the coast of Comino Island, boasts the clearest, most turquoise water in the Mediterranean and is a huge hit on the international diving and snorkelling circuit, while the Azure Window (on Gozo Island) is a deservedly famous natural rock formation that picturesquely frames the Mediterranean Sea.
+The Blue Lagoon, located on the coast of Comino Island, boasts some of the clearest, most turquoise water in the Mediterranean and is a huge hit on the international diving and snorkelling circuit, while the Azure Window (on Gozo Island) is a deservedly famous natural rock formation that picturesquely frames the Mediterranean Sea.

 Best time to visit Malta

 Malta has a typically Mediterranean climate, with hot, dry summers and cooler, wet winters.
-The best time to visit Malta is between April and October; the high temperatures in July and August are soothed by sea breezes.
+The best time to visit Malta is between April and October; the high temperatures in July and August are soothed somewhat by sea breezes.
 Read more on Malta Climate and Weather.

 What to see in Malta

 -The ruins of Mdina are situated on a rocky outcrop about nine miles (15km) west of Valletta, and home to the Baroque Cathedral of St Paul.